 - They have tall, lean bodies with very strong legs and cute curly tails.

-Like any dog or pet for that matter, there are several pros and cons of owning a North American Mastiff.
-Here are a few to help you decide whether this gentle giant is a good fit for you or not.
+There are several pros and cons of owning a North American Mastiff.
+Here are a few to help you decide whether this giant dog is a good fit for you or not.